Chapter 2

 2.420 Responsibilities of City Manager in Administration of Personnel System.

-The City Manager or his or her designee shall:
+The City Manager or their designee shall:

 (1) Administer all provisions of the personnel system;